Overcliff Undercliff Track in Wentworth Falls

 Breakfast Point Lookout

-The first lookout point is the Breakfast Point Lookout.
+The first one is the Breakfast Point Lookout.

-This is an unsigned lookout point with a stone wall and offers excellent views of the Jamison Valley and beyond.
+This is a non-signposted vantage point with a stone wall, offering excellent views of the Jamison Valley and beyond.

 Lyrebird Lookout